HSSBoston/jimmy-in-the-box/origami/readme.md

 <img src="../images/sunshield.jpg" height="250" />
 </p>

-We folded a long hexagon from a single piece of paper and stacked five of them to model the sunshield.
-See this video to see how to fold a long hexagon.
+We folded a long hexagon from a single sheet of paper and stacked five of them to model the sunshield.
+See this video to learn how to fold a long hexagon.

 [<img src="../images/hex-fold.jpg" width="500" />](https://youtu.be/871z3e-o738)